 Input from the professional field is gathered through Advisory Boards, which mainly include alumni.
 The Advisory Boards are directly connected to ESE's master programmes.
-Recommendations are discussed by ESE's Programme Management and, if applicable, used to improve the bachelor's programme as well, to ensure a good connection between the bachelor and master programmes.
-Lecturers noted during the site visit that input from the advisory board usually reflects lecturers own ideas about current developments.
+Recommendations are discussed by ESE's Programme Management and, if applicable, used to improve the bachelor's programme as well, to ensure a good connection between the bachelor and master programme.